davidly/PV/README.md

     To build LibRaw, use "nmake makefile.msvc" from a 64-bit VS CMD prompt.

-To build PV, use m.bat in a "x64 Native Tools Command Prompt for VS 2019", or the equivalent for your version of Visual Studio.
+To build PV, use m.bat in a "x64 Native Tools Command Prompt for VS 2019", or the equivalent for your version of Visual Studio (2022 works).

 In m.bat, define or undefine PV_USE_LIBRAW for both rc and cl commands to enable use of LibRaw.
 Also, add the LibRaw include files to your INCLUDE environment variable and